Pournima87/-ImagiGen-AI--Text-to-Image-Generator-/README.md

-# ImagiGen-AI--Text-to-Image-Generator-
-ImagiGen AI is a web-based app that generates images from text prompts using FalAI’s API.
-Built with CSS, TypeScript &amp; JavaScript, it features a simple UI, real-time generation, and image download support.
-A creative tool blending frontend tech with AI.
 # 🎨 ImagiGen AI – Imagination Meets AI

 **ImagiGen AI** is a sleek, web-based Text-to-Image Generator powered by **OpenAI's API**.
-Designed with **HTML, CSS, and JavaScript**, it allows users to transform text prompts into stunning AI-generated images — instantly and intuitively.
+Designed with **TypeScript, CSS, and JavaScript**, it allows users to **transform text prompts into stunning AI-generated images** — instantly and intuitively. it features a **simple UI, real-time generation, and image download support**.
+A creative tool **blending frontend tech with AI**.

 ---